gecko0307/dagon2/doc/configuration.md

 # Configuration

-This guide covers Dagon's configuration system for runtime settings and rendering parameters.
+This guide covers Dagon's built-in configuration system for runtime settings and rendering parameters.

+TODO